 - Supplied materials and research for additional curriculum areas.

-- Enrolled 126 African-American women in “Remarkable Woman: That’s You!”
+- Enrolled 126 African-American women in the six-week intervention, “Remarkable Woman: That’s You!”

-NUL staff concluded, “During the six-week intervention, participants dramatically improved their knowledge of curriculum topics, increased exercise levels, decreased obesity and overweight status, decreased hypertension, and continued to see a primary care physician to address health care issues.”
+- Found that participants had improved knowledge of curriculum topics, increased exercise levels, decreased obesity and overweight status, decreased hypertension, and continued to see a primary care physician to address health care issues